 She muttered incoherently.This is clear and says what it needs to say.
 You could eliminate it and dramatize more, but that might put too much focus on something that doesn't need that much focus.

-She muttered half words that didn't make any sense.Every writer will have their own preference here, but incoherently is clearer to me in this instance than half words that didn't make any sense.
+She muttered half words that didn't make any sense.Every writer will have their own preference here, but incoherently feels clearer to me in this instance than half words that didn't make any sense.
 I may not want the reader trying to figure out what she's trying to say, I just want them to know she's not saying anything that makes sense.
-Making of point of what she's saying instead of how she's saying it can lead the reader down the wrong path.
+Making of point of what she's saying instead of how she's saying it could lead the reader down the wrong path.

 Adverbs are powerful, but don't be afraid of them.
 Just learn to use them well and your stories will be better for it.
-And you won't stress over it so much either.